 Napping generally has a bad rap in the West.
 While many cultures in Southern climates enjoy an afternoon siesta, most people in the developed world feel guilty about their need for sleep during the workday.
 However, naps are not just a sign of laziness or insomnia.
-Several studies have found that afternoon napping actually can be beneficial both to body and to mind.
+Several studies have found that afternoon napping actually can be beneficial both to the body and to the mind.
 According to new research from Greece, napping lowers blood pressure as much as common anti-hypertensive medications.

 High Risk From High Blood Pressure

 Millions of people throughout the world struggle with high blood pressure, or hypertension.
 Hypertension becomes more common as people grow older and their arteries grow more brittle.
 Although it is normal for blood pressure to rise as we age, the negative effects of hypertension are undeniable.

 High blood pressure is a crucial health risk.
 Our veins and arteries are like pipes.
 Increased pressure increases the chance of leaks, which can be fatal in human anatomy.
 When the delicate, thin-walled vessels of our brain have a leak, the result is a stroke.
 In other areas of the body, this can lead to a deadly heart attack or a serious bleed.

 People with high blood pressure are at higher risk of a variety of diseases, from stroke and heart attack to kidney failure, eye damage and sexual dysfunction.
 We depend on our cardiovascular system to deliver blood to all of our organs, so a compromise of this system can have a variety of effects on almost every system of our body.

 Controlling high blood pressure is essential to maintaining good health.
 Most modern doctors rely on lifestyle changes and medications to keep blood pressure within a healthy range.
 However, simply taking a nap may have similar effects.